-Florida Inmates Take Fight for Hepatitis Treatment to 11th Circuit
+Inmates Battle Florida at 11th Circuit to Preserve Hepatitis Treatment

 The drugs have an impressive cure rate but are costly, with some regimens’ price exceeding $1,000 a day in the U.S. market.
 Currently, the American Association for the Study of Liver Diseases recommends that nearly all hepatitis-C-infected patients take the drugs.

 The prisoners maintain that delaying the use of the medication in early-stage hepatitis cases would violate constitutional rights under the Eighth Amendment, which protects people from cruel and unusual punishment.
+Early treatment with the drugs has an exceptional cure rate and “prevents liver-related diseases, cancers and deaths,” the inmates say.

 “The district court correctly held that [the Florida Department of Corrections’] refusal to provide treatment only for financial reasons while recognizing that such treatment was medically necessary amounted to deliberate indifference to serious medical needs.
 That conclusion alone should result in an Eighth Amendment issue in our favor,” the prisoners’ attorney Dante Trevisani told the three-judge 11th Circuit panel.